Free Shipping Over $100 & Easy Returns | Over 45,000 5-Star Reviews

 Digestive issues

-In this study published in Microbial Ecology in Health and Disease, research suggests that digestive issues such as bloating, cramps and heartburn can be caused because, like the lungs, the abdomen and gastrointestinal tract are compressed for long periods while you're seated.
+A study published in Microbial Ecology in Health and Disease suggests that digestive issues such as bloating, cramps and heartburn can be caused because, like the lungs, the abdomen and gastrointestinal tract are compressed for long periods while you’re seated.

 Anxiety and depression

-An extensive amount of research that has been conducted focusing on anxiety and depression means that we are aware that people who exercise regularly and are exposed to sufficient amounts of sunlight daily are at less risk of developing anxiety and depression.
-On the other hand, those that are stuck inside behind a desk for the majority of their day don't experience the mood-boosting benefits, resulting in higher rates of anxiety and depression amongst these people.
+Extensive research on anxiety and depression shows that people who exercise regularly and are exposed to sufficient sunlight daily are at a lower risk of developing anxiety and depression.
+On the other hand, those who are stuck inside behind a desk for the majority of their day don’t experience the mood-boosting benefits, resulting in higher rates of anxiety and depression.

 Diabetes risk

-In a study examining the link between the amount of sitting hours per day and diabetes, those who were more physically inactive were at a higher risk of developing the condition.
-Low levels of strength and decreased muscle mass were the culprits, which can lead to lowered sensitivity to insulin, and as a result, higher instances of diabetes.
+In a study examining the link between the amount of sitting hours per day and diabetes, those who were more inactive were at a higher risk of developing the condition.
+Low strength levels and decreased muscle mass were identified as contributing factors, which can lead to reduced insulin sensitivity and, as a result, higher rates of diabetes.

 If you’re experiencing any side effects as a result of prolonged sitting, the best place to start is with a consultation with your GP who will be able to determine the best course of action.